zamazan4ik/awesome-pgo/article/article.md

 TODO: rework this chapter

 * PGO profiles are not written to a disk due to signal handlers.
 Overwrite them or customize.
 I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile()` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
-* Partial profile sets are useful too since they usually cover a lot of hot paths (LLD and ClickHouse as en example).
+* Partial profile sets are useful too since they usually cover a lot of hot paths (LLD and ClickHouse as an example).
 * Merging multiple profiles - works well.
 * PGO works well with libraries.
 However, it will be a question - how to collect and distribute a profile for them?
 Especially if we are talking about general-purpose builds like in OS distros.
 Also, it's not easy to collect a profile from instrumented but non-instrumented binary (e.g. instrumented .so library which is used from Python software).
-Needs to be clarified but writing an instrumented wrapper right now is a recommended option.
+It needs to be clarified but writing an instrumented wrapper right now is a recommended option.
-* PGO profiles does not depend on time!
-However, if your code has time-dependent paths, PGO profiles could differ due to "time stuff" like time issues on a build machine, different speed of different build machines, etc - be careful with that
+* PGO profiles do not depend on time!
+However, if your code has time-dependent paths, PGO profiles could differ due to "time stuff" like time issues on a build machine, different speeds of different build machines, etc - be careful with that
 * PGO works fine without LTO (in normal compilers.
 MSVC does not belong to this family - you cannot use PGO without LTO there).
 So if LTO is too expensive to your build resources (especially if we are talking about FatLTO that consumes A LOT of RAM) - just use PGO without LTO, that's completely fine
-* It's hard to estimate how slow would be your application in the Instrumentation mode without actual testing.
-It hugely depends on the hot paths of your application, number of branches, etc. It's possible to predict based on some metrics of the application.
-But much easier just to test it :) Be careful, some application could be too slow in Instrumentation mode (like ClickHouse, Clangd or LLD)
 * When recompile software, would be useful to recompile 3rd parties with PGO as well.
 Here could be a challenge since often provided by OS packages dependencies are used.
 And it could be challenging to recompile them as well from the scratch (especially if we are talking about C and C++).
 Also, not for every software is obvious to understand - which 3rd parties are rebuilt from the scratch and which are taken from another place (like OS-provided or some package manager like Conan).
 * For reproducibility purposes, you can just collect profile and commit it to the repo